paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-026-indian-alcohol-and-substance-abuse-prevention-and-treatment.md

 (2) For the staffing and operation of emergency shelters and half-way houses, there are authorized to be appropriated $5,000,000 for fiscal year 1993 and $7,000,000 for each of fiscal years 2011 through 2015.

 (3) The Secretary of the Interior shall allocate funds appropriated pursuant to this subsection on the basis of priority of need of the various Indian tribes and such funds, when allocated, shall be subject to contracting or available for grants pursuant to the Indian Self-Determination Act [[25 U.S.C.
-450f](./chapter-014-miscellaneous.md#section-450f) et seq.].
+5321](./chapter-046-indian-self-determination-and-education-assistance.md#section-5321) et seq.].

 (4) Funds appropriated under the authority of this subsection may be used by any Indian tribe or tribal organization to purchase or lease any land or facilities if—

   (A) the Secretary of the Interior determines that no Federal land or facilities are rea­sonably available for emergency shelters or halfway 11 So in original.
-Probably should be “half-way”. houses described in subsection (a) of this section to serve the needs of that Indian tribe or tribal organization, and
+Probably should be “half-way”. houses described in subsection (a) to serve the needs of that Indian tribe or tribal organization, and

-  (B) the Indian tribe or tribal organization enters into an agreement with the Secretary of the Interior that requires the Indian tribe or tribal organization to use the land or facilities for emergency shelters or half-way houses described in subsection (a) of this section.
+  (B) the Indian tribe or tribal organization enters into an agreement with the Secretary of the Interior that requires the Indian tribe or tribal organization to use the land or facilities for emergency shelters or half-way houses described in subsection (a).

 (5) Nothing in this Act may be construed—

   (A) to limit the authority for contracts with, or grants to, Indian tribes or tribal organizations under the Indian Self-Determination Act [[25 U.S.C.
-450f](./chapter-014-miscellaneous.md#section-450f) et seq.] for the construction, improvement, renovation, operation, repair, land acquisition, or maintenance of tribal juvenile detention facilities, emergency shelters, or half-way houses, or
+5321](./chapter-046-indian-self-determination-and-education-assistance.md#section-5321) et seq.] for the construction, improvement, renovation, operation, repair, land acquisition, or maintenance of tribal juvenile detention facilities, emergency shelters, or half-way houses, or

   (B) to require a lease of tribal facilities to the United States to qualify for financial assistance for the facilities under this chapter or any other Act.